This may be a little bit off topic.

 "Dr. Martin Luther King said that people should be judged by the content of their character, not by the color of their skin.
 Dr. King would kick your fucking teeth in if you talked to him about what you're calling 'diversity.'

 "Under 'diversity,' if you walk through my factory and look at my workers, and 100% of them are white, you would kick up a fuss and scream and yell and put on some kind of stupid protest.
 But if you walk through my factory and 100% of the workers are Negroes, you wouldn't blink an eye.
 You don't want actual diversity, you lying hypocritical shit.
 You want Negroes and colored people to be hired and promoted based on the color of their skin.
 You are nothing but a racist bastard.
+You believe that Negroes can't make it on their own - that they need a 'handout' from you.
+YOU'RE the one who actually believes that Negroes are inferior!
 Fuck you, and fuck what you call 'diversity.'"